runtipi/runtipi-cli-go/README.md

 Why am I building this?
 Two reasons, firstly I don't like rust and I think its a bad choice for the CLI so I want to build something better.
 Secondly, I just want to learn GO.

+### Installation

+To install the CLI you need to follow 4 simple steps.

+1. Download the latest version matching your system's arch from the [releases](https://github.com/steveiliop56/runtipi-cli-go/releases/) page.
+2. Put the CLI in your `runtipi` folder and rename it to `runtipi-cli-go`.
+3. Make it executable `chmod +x runtipi-cli-go`
+4. Start using it `sudo ./runtipi-cli-go start`

 ### Building

-Since this is still in early stages of development the only reason to run this is to build it.
-To build it you need to have go installed and then run these commands:
+To build the CLI you need to have go installed and then run these commands:

 Firstly clone the repository: